-- 3.17 Where a student is attending their nearest qualifying school (or designated school if this is not the nearest) which is within the relevant walking distance (i.e. within 2 miles if aged under 8, and 3 miles if aged over 8), but is unable to walk to that establishment (accompanied as necessary) by reason of their SEN and/or disability, he or she will be eligible for transport assistance. - 3.18 Transport may be provided to the designated appropriate school on medical grounds for either short-term provision, where a student has a temporary medical problem or on a long-term basis if the student has a particular long-term condition.
+- 3.17 Where a student is attending their nearest qualifying school (or designated school if this is not the nearest) which is within the relevant walking distance (i.e. within 2 miles if aged under 8, and 3 miles if aged over 8), but is unable to walk to that establishment (accompanied as necessary) by reason of their SEN and/or disability, he or she will be eligible for transport assistance by providing appropriate evidence from their consultant, for example: - Long term severely restricted independent mobility (something that is likely to last at least a year, this can include sporadic conditions such as epilepsy or multiple sclerosis). - a physical disability e.g. severe cerebral palsy which may necessitate the daily use of significant mobility aids such as a wheelchair, - a medical condition resulting in severe persistent pain and/or extreme fatigue, an example of this might be juvenile arthritis, - a medical condition resulting in serious persistent health and safety risks.
+Examples of this might be intractable epileptic seizure disorders

+- 3.18 Transport may be provided to the designated appropriate school on medical grounds for either short-term provision, where a student has a temporary medical problem or on a long-term basis if the student has a particular long-term condition.
 In both cases recommendations must be received from the Local Health Authority. - 3.19 Evidence would be required and any application would be considered on a case by case basis.
-In all cases recommendations must be received from an appropriate medical officer from the Local Health Authority.
-This should be a Consultant looking after the student. - 3.20 If assistance is granted this would be reviewed termly, with the need for new evidence to be submitted.
+In all cases recommendations must be received from an appropriate medical officer from the Local Health Authority, this should be a Consultant looking after the student. - 3.20 If assistance is granted this would be reviewed termly, with the need for new evidence to be submitted.
 If assistance is granted the LA, in the first instance would seek to provide petrol expenses.
 If a parent cannot provide evidence from the Local Health Authority, the LA will remove that assistance.